-Pence starts Middle East tour in Egypt, pledges 'shoulder-to-shoulder' support
+Pence tells Egypt's Sisi that U.S. still backs two-state solution

 Pence also plans to visit with U.S. troops while he is in the region.

-Additional reporting by Matt Spetalnick; Editing by Lisa Von Ahn
+Additional reporting by Matt Spetalnick; Editing by Lisa Von Ahn and Alistair Bell